polygonplanet/chillout/README.md

 [![Build Status](https://travis-ci.org/polygonplanet/chillout.svg?branch=master)](https://travis-ci.org/polygonplanet/chillout)

-Provides asynchronous iteration functions that runs with low CPU usage.
+Provides asynchronous iteration functions that have a **Promise based** interface and runs with low CPU usage.
-Each iteration adds delay if the processing is heavy.
+Each iteration adds delay if the processing is heavy to maintain the CPU stability.
 Iterate without delay if processing is fast.
+Therefore, it will realize friendly processing for your machine.
 It can execute JavaScript without "Warning: Unresponsive Script" alert in browser.

+You can use it in any JavaScript environment (Browser, Electron, Node.js).

 ## Benchmarks